CodeHerUniverse/CodeHerUniverse/README.md

 My work involves analysis, requirements gathering, collaboration with Tech to design solutions, and testing these solutions in a UAT environment.

-While I love a good algorithm, my real passion lies in helping women break into tech.
-The industry needs more brilliant, bold, and badass women, and I’m here to cheer them on (and maybe shove a few through the door if needed).
+While I love a good algorithm, my real passion lies in helping people break into tech.
+The industry needs more brilliant, bold, and badass people, and I’m here to cheer them on (and maybe shove a few through the door if needed).
 Nothing brings me more joy than seeing someone realise they belong in STEM just as much as anyone else.

-When I’m not knee-deep in code or championing women in tech, you’ll find me planning my next travel adventure, writing fiction, or being terrorised by my cat, Nigel.
+When I’m not knee-deep in code or championing other to jump into tech, you’ll find me planning my next travel adventure, writing fiction, or being terrorised by my cat, Nigel.
 He has a white moustache, an attitude bigger than his whiskers, and zero respect for my personal space.

 If you’re into data, sarcasm, and smashing stereotypes, let’s connect — I’m always up for a good chat (and maybe some cat therapy advice).